 - Application to the Population-based Urban and Rural Community Health (PURCH) Track, if appropriate.

 - Application Fee

 - MD program applicants must submit a non-refundable $100 application fee.
-Payment must be submitted on-line or a personal (through the Oracle portal), bank check or money order mailed to the admissions office.
-Please enter your AMCAS ID# on your check.
+Payment must be submitted online (through the Oracle portal) or via personal or bank check or money order mailed to the Admissions Office.
+Please write your AMCAS ID# on your check.
 This fee is waived for MD/PhD program applicants.
 We will waive our $100 application fee if you are granted an AMCAS fee waiver.

 - Completed Applications

-- Completed applications are reviewed by the Admissions Committee, which is composed of faculty representing various disciplines from the basic and clinical sciences and four medical students.
-The University adheres strictly to all applicable state and federal regulations relating to non-discrimination and equal opportunity.
+- Completed applications are reviewed by the Admissions Committee, which comprises faculty representing various disciplines from the basic and clinical sciences and four medical students.
+The University adheres strictly to all applicable state and federal regulations relating to nondiscrimination and equal opportunity.

 - We employ a rolling admissions process whereby applicants are reviewed by the Admissions Committee throughout the admissions cycle and are notified as soon as a decision has been made.